-(1) It’s interesting that not all of the pages being returned are from nonprofit sites like Wikipedia, but some are from more commercial sites such as pepboys and chess.com and Mccormicks, which shows a possibility that results like these could be taken from most types of websites instead of a limited number of sites that might be considered to be a knowledge base like Wikipedia.
+(1) Interestingly, not all of the pages being returned are from nonprofit sites like Wikipedia.
+Still, some are from more commercial sites such as pep boys and chess.com, and Mccormicks, which shows a possibility that results like these could be taken from most types of websites instead of a limited number of sites considered to be a knowledge base like Wikipedia.

-(2) The formats of the results shown vary from one result to another, with some being lists and others being paragraphs.
+(2) The results’ formats vary from one result to another, with some being lists and others being paragraphs.

-(4) On one of the Wikipedia results, part of the “how to” is taken from an info box on the page, and part of it is taken from prose on the page.
-In the other one, the whole “how-to” is taken from prose.
+(4) On one of the Wikipedia results, part of the “howto snippets” is taken from an infobox on the page, and part of it is taken from prose on the page.
+In the other one, the whole “howto snippet” is taken from prose.

 If you see any other patterns worth mentioning in queries or in how search results are presented , let me know.